Interoperable Digital Identity and Patient Matching

 4. Ensure the person presenting the identity evidence is the legitimate owner of that identity, according to this guidance and NIST 800-63 Digital Identity Guidelines, and the intended level of assurance

-5. Consider Digital Identity Creation, including generating an identifier and binding the identity to a credential, as part of this same encounter–this allows the individual to authenticate themselves without repeating the entire identity verification process.
+5. Consider Digital Identifier creation, including generating an HL7 Person Identifier and binding the identity to a credential that includes an authenticator, as part of this same encounter–this allows the individual to authenticate themselves without repeating the entire identity verification process.

 Match Workflow